snowplow/snowplow-web-data-model/README.md

 | :---     | :--- | :---           | :---          |
 | `app_id` | text | Application ID | 'snowplowweb' |

 The application ID is used to distinguish different applications that are being tracked by the same Snowplow stack, eg 'production' versus 'dev'.
+This is hardcooded in the tracker's `appId` argument.

 ### 3.2 Sessions table